Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

-<p>Next we store the arguments passed to our program in a temporary file for
+<p>Next we store the arguments passed to our program in a temporary variable
-sanitising before being entered into ~/.bash_history.
-Then we use sed to put all input arguments on one line and sanitise the command by putting single quotes around all the arguments, also we put an extra single quote next to any pre-existing single quotes in the raw argument (e.g. badly named files).
+and sanitise them for entry into ~/.bash_history.
+Specifically, we use sed to put all input arguments on one line wrap the command by single quotes each the argument, also we put an extra single quote next to any pre-existing single quotes in the raw argument (e.g. badly named files).
 This has the effect that the quote in the argument itself is respected as such.</p>

 {% highlight bash %}

-: > /tmp/fzf_tmp
-for file in "${arguments[@]}"; do
+    for arg in "${arguments[@]}"; do
-    echo "$file" >> /tmp/fzf_tmp
+        arguments=$(echo "$arg" | sed "s/'/''/g; s/.*/'&'/g; s/\n//g")
     done

-sed -i "s/'/''/g; s/.*/'&'/g; s/\n//g" /tmp/fzf_tmp

 {% endhighlight %}